timcdlucas/timcdlucas.github.io/_posts/2022-08-13-What_size_predictive_intervals_should_we_use.md

 Confident but badly estimated coverage or unsure but well estimated coverage?
 ------------------------------------------------------------------------------

-My last point is that estimating the coverate of a prediction is easier when the interval is smaller.
+My last point is that estimating the calibration of a model is easier when the interval is smaller.
 In the same way as having few cases vs controls makes our effective sample size small, having large prediction intervals gives us fewer data points where the prediction intervals do not cover the true value.
 For example, if our dataset contains 200 datapoints, a well calibrated model will have around 10 datapoints where the 95% prediction interval does not cover the true value.
 In contrast, the 80% prediction interval would give us 40 failures, a much more reasonable sample size.